20% off your first order. Save up to $1,000/€1,000. Ends 31 Dec 2024. Get a quote

 Powder bed fusion

 Powder bed fusion (PBF) technologies use a heat source to induce fusion (sintering or melting) between the particles of a plastic or metal powder one layer at a time.
-Selective Laser Sintering (SLS), electron beam melting (EBM) and multi jet fusion (MJF) all fall within this technology.
+SLS printing service, electron beam melting (EBM) and multi jet fusion (MJF) all fall within this technology.
 The metal 3D printing processes selective laser melting (SLM) and direct metal laser sintering (DMLS) also use powder bed fusion to selectively bind metal powder particles.

 Benefits